chas-iot/calendar/README.md

 - - Holiday;
 - - Working, i.e. a reverse holiday that marks a date to be a working day, when it is usually a non-working day;
 - - Event, any other date that might need rules processing.
 Recommended that this is used in combination with a Tag; and
-- - Event - annual, as event but when it expires, it is copied to occur the following year.
+- - Event - annual, as event but when it expires, it is copied to re-occur the following year.
 Note that this copying is 'dumb' and does not notice working days or leap years.
 - Properties updated every hour to allow for different timezones and daylight savings
 - - expired dates are rolled off the configuration list;
 - - if there are multiple entries for the same Date and Type, then the duplicates are merged;